MattiPaivike/EncryptionProject/README.md

 # Manual testing notes
 -The application has 3 users. testuser1, testuser2 and superuser.
 The password for all users is: testing321

--Getting the string from the API (python requests example):
+# Getting the string from the API (python requests example):

 import requests